-- i.
-The nomination is for the wider Fellowship (including Groups and Council), not simply the Section; - ii.
-It should present considered statements of the evidence of achievement, i.e. the case for election, rather than personal judgments; - iii.
-It should not refer to the candidate by first name or give any other impression of familiarity, except with the candidate's work; - iv.
-It can usefully refer to any relevant information in the candidate's CV (e.g. evidence of recent research activity) or in the independent assessments. - 102.
-Nominators can request the support of another Section in the appropriate box on the Nomination Form.
-Requests for support are included in the full Nomination booklet.
-Sections can minute support at their Spring meetings.
-Expressions of support in the minutes get passed on to the Groups stage. - 103.Citations: Nomination Forms contain a box asking for a summary citation of up to 50 words.
+99. Citations: Nomination Forms contain a box asking for a summary citation of up to 50 words.
 This citation is used for publicity purposes in the event of election, and it is read out by the President at the Ceremony of Admission of New Fellows.
 For these reasons, it is important that citations are neutral and factual statements of a scholar's area of interest and achievement.
 It is helpful if citations avoid exaggerated claims or other possibly erroneous (even embarrassing) formulations.
 They ought not to be seen as part of a rhetorical case for election.

-MP July 2022
+MP July 2023

-Approved by FSC: [May 2022]; by Council: [June 2022]; by AGM: [July 2022]
+Approved by FSC: [23 May 2023]; by Council: [13 June 2023]; by AGM: [20 July 2023]